sirasjad/aus-drone/README.md

-# autonomous-surveillance-drone
+# asd
-Autonomous Surveillance Drone - USN Kongsberg
+Autonomous Surveillance Drone

+University project in creating a drone